stringtherapy/hemi/README.md

 * Optimised for Mobile.

-* Highly customisable, PHP powered, Built from scratch.
+* Highly customisable, Built from scratch using PHP.

 * Source code beginner friendly.